 - Now login to your Discord on the browser using a password or a QR scan.

 - Open your friend list and tap on the friend’s name to which you want to send the voice.

 - You will see a microphone icon on the right side just beside the Emoji icon.

 - Tap on that microphone, and it will start recording automatically.
 Once you are done, tap it again.
 Discord will ask for your permission to send the file.
-Here you can remove, rename or add a spoiler to the audio.
+You can remove, rename, or add a spoiler to the audio here.

 The best method is to install a Chrome extension To send voice messages on Discord.
-Any user can quickly and easily record and send voice messages with the Discord Voice message chrome extension.
+Users can quickly and easily record and send voice messages with the Discord Voice message Chrome extension.
 Audio files hosted on other services, such as Soundcloud and YouTube, can also be shared.
-The Windows Voice recorder can be used to save conversations for later transfer to Discord.
+The Windows Voice recorder can save conversations for later transfer to Discord.